Baalbisan/BaalConv/README.md

 Available commands can be viewed by typing "help" in the TUI

 # KNOWN BUGS
-- Minor visual bug in hex conversion{#000001}.
-    REPLICATE: type hex then '.', the error message prints twice the previous message printed.
+None at the moment!
 **Feel free to submit any issues you might encounter.**
 # CHANGES
 - Issue {#000002} resolved (inval hexcodes accepted if in an even position).